Cat Lambert

 Overview

-My first book, Bad Readers and Ancient Rome, proposes that the cultural category of the "bad reader" helps us tell a different story about reading in the imperial Roman world.
+My first book, Bad Readers and Ancient Rome (under contract with Oxford University Press), proposes that the cultural category of the "bad reader" helps us tell a different story about reading in the imperial Roman world.
 If most studies of reading tell the story of idealized or normative reading, searching for the "bad reader" illuminates the kinds of readers glossed over or marginalized in both ancient and modern scholarly accounts of reading.
 Literary representations of "bad readers" clarify how hierarchies of reading practices are never simply about "just reading" but rather are bound up in performative negotiations of power and social identity.
 Finally, Bad Readers proposes that we might generate new interpretations of classical literature by taking our cue from "bad readers" themselves.

 I have taught Classics in a variety of contexts, including a one-year gig at Eton College, where I also coached boys' rugby.
 I am also a member of the Andrew W. Mellon Society of Fellows in Critical Bibliography.